dart-lang/language/working/1426-extension-types/feature-specification.md

 `E.class` also implicitly induces a getter `E get unbox` which returns the value of the final field mentioned above, typed as the associated extension type.

-*In the case where the extension type is protected, the `unbox` getter cannot be written in Dart (because a cast to `E` is then a compile-time error), so `unbox` must be a language feature in this case.
-For convenience, it is induced implicitly for all extension types.*

 In the case where it would be a compile-time error to declare such a member named `box` or `unbox`, said member is not induced.